Jimmy Neutron's Nicktoon Blast: Production

 "The Funtastic World of Hanna-Barbera" closed on October 20, 2002, and construction began almost immediately afterwards.
-The rebuilding of "Hanna-Barbera" into "Jimmy Neutron" lasted 5 months and two weeks, currently the second shortest ride turn around in Universal Orlando Resort's history behind the change from Earthquake: The Big One to Disaster!.
+The rebuilding of "Hanna-Barbera" into "Jimmy Neutron" lasted 5 months and two weeks, currently the second shortest ride turn around in Universal Orlando Resort's history behind the change from Earthquake: The Big One to Disaster!
 The attraction started previews in late March 2003 known as "Technical Reheasals".
 The ride was officially opened by Universal Orlando on April 11.

 Closing

 On March 14, 2011, Universal Orlando released this statement via their Facebook page:

 The attraction began operating only during peak seasons on April 1, 2011.
 It remained operating in the seasonal schedule until closing on August 18.
 On May 19, 2011, Universal Orlando officially announced that the Despicable Me Minion Mayhem would be based on the movie franchise Despicable Me and was opened in July 2012.
-As of 2020, while there are no Nickelodeon attractions currently operating at the Universal Studios theme parks, their locations in Florida and California still sell merchandise and offer meet and greets with characters from Nickelodeon franchises such as SpongeBob SquarePants, Dora the Explorer, and Diego.
+As of 2025, while there are no Nickelodeon attractions currently operating at the Universal Studios theme parks, Universal Orlando still sells merchandise and offer meet and greets with characters from Nickelodeon franchises such as SpongeBob SquarePants, Dora the Explorer, and Go, Diego, Go!